 Choose a Design Style

 The sky is the limit when it comes to redesigning your home during a whole house renovation.
-Pick out different styles, themes, and design elements that you’d like to see in your home.
-That way you have a good starting point when you meet with your designer during the design phase.
+Gather different styles, themes, and design elements you’d like to see in your home.
+That way you have a good starting point when you meet with your designer.
 Understanding what you like will help them create design concepts that reflect your style and vision.

 Think About the Future

 A whole house renovation requires a significant investment of both time and money.
 Protecting that investment is important.
 To ensure your remodel stands the test of time not just in regards to design, but your lifestyle needs, there are two things you can do.